-You can also presort by separating your mail by zip code, delivering bundled items directly to postal distribution centers, or combining multiple mailings into single pallets.
+You can also presort by separating your mail by ZIP code, delivering bundled items directly to postal distribution centers, or combining multiple mailings into single pallets.
 There are many different ways to save money by sorting your mail.
 It may be worthwhile to use a mailing service, like Conquest Graphics’ in house mailing center, where they know the best ways to optimize your mail and how to get the best discounts and can even provide mailing fulfillment, so you don’t have to worry about any of the heavy lifting.

 Allow Direct Mail Recipients To Unsubscribe

-Even though you want your direct mail to connect with customers, you don’t want to waste resources trying to reach people who are absolutely not interested.
+Even though you want your direct mail to connect with customers, you don’t want to waste resources trying to reach people who are not interested.
 Sending repeat mail advertising pieces to residents who will throw them in the trash is a waste of your money.
-Although multi-drop campaigns generate greater success for new audiences, some companies send out two mailings–for instance, a full catalog to frequent shoppers and a postcard to less-frequent shoppers.
+Although multi-drop campaigns generate greater success for new audiences, some companies send out two different mailings–for instance, a full catalog to frequent shoppers and a postcard to less-frequent shoppers.

-When you allow recipients to unsubscribe, you’re basically letting them fine-tune your list for you.
-It’s not good for you or the recipient if they’re not interested in your mail but they’re getting it anyway.
+When you allow recipients to unsubscribe, you’re basically letting them fine-tune, or clean your list for you.
+It’s not good for you or the recipient if they’re not interested in your mail yet they’re getting it anyway.
 The money you save on unsubscribes can even be used to target a new audience who is interested.

-To collect the addresses and recipients who you should eliminate from you list, simply provide a short URL on the mailed piece that links to a webpage that provides an easy form for the recipient to submit their name and/or their address so you can build a suppression list for your next mailing.
+To collect the addresses and recipients who you should eliminate from your list, simply provide a short URL on the mailed piece that links to a webpage that provides an easy form for the recipient to submit their name and address so you can build a suppression list for your next mailing.
 Even if you don't have a website on which to post the form, you can always use a service like Google Forms to easily make a form and collect responses.

 Stay Within USPS Regulations

 There are a lot of mailing options available with the post office.
-Staying within their guidelines can be confusing and frustrating.
+Staying within their guidelines can be confusing.
 But, if you know how to navigate their regulations, the mailing process will be smoother and your costs will drop.
 Here are some general guidelines to help you stay on track and to get an idea of USPS rates for direct mail:

 - Letter size is inexpensive.
 You’ll find savings if you stay within the 3” x 5” to 6” x 10” range.
 Above that and they become “flats” which can increase how much direct mail costs per piece.
 For example, a 8.5”x11” direct mail flyers cost will be more expensive than a 6”x9” postcards.

 - Address tri-fold mailers correctly.
 To qualify for automation discounts, your tri-fold pieces must be addressed on its center panel.

 - Make room for the address.
 You need to leave some clear space on your mail for the address and barcode.
 You should be okay if you leave a 4” x 2” space open.
-You can have an image in this area as long as it’s light enough in color to meet the USPS.
+You can have an image in this area as long as it’s light enough in color to meet the USPS direct mail postal regulations.